 - Weekly schedule this section provides a summary of duties and responsibilities in the working week, including the number of hours an activity takes up and any differences in location. - Objectives this section outlines any personal objectives and identifies the relationship between personal and organisational objectives. - Supporting resources please provide details of any supporting resources such as administrative, clerical or secretarial support, IT resources and other forms of support and as well as any comments. - Accommodation please provide details of the facilities available, such as office accommodation or clinical accommodation and any comments. - Equipment please provide details of the type of equipment available.
-Please include comments on suitability of equipment, whether any equipment requires updating or is not available etc. - External duties please provide details of any activities for other organisations. - Other comments or agreements this section allows for any additional comment or agreement not covered elsewhere in the job plan. - Additional this section clarifies whether any other work is undertaken. - Sign off both the dentist and his or her clinical manager are to agree and sign off the job plan.
+Please include comments on suitability of equipment, whether any equipment requires updating or is not available etc. - External duties please provide details of any activities for other organisations. - Other comments or agreements this section allows for any additional comment or agreement not covered elsewhere in the job plan. - Additional this section clarifies whether any other work is undertaken. - Sign off both the dentist and their clinical manager are to agree and sign off the job plan.

-Job plan form

-Name: \\\\\

-Job Title: \\\\\\Date: \\\\\

-Weekly schedule

-Day Time Location Work - nominal allocation Category Hours Total Hours 1
+Job plan form Name: Job Title: Date: Weekly schedule Category Time Location Work - nominal Hours Day allocation Total Hours Objectives Organisational objectives Team or directorate Personal objectives objectives Supporting resource Role (staff) Comments Accommodation Organisation Comments

-Objectives

-Organisational objectives Team or directorate objectives Personal objectives

-Supporting resource

-Role (staff) Comments

-Accommodation

-Organisation Comments

 Equipment

 Туре Comments

 External duties

 Organisation Details

 Other comments or agreements

 Additional

+Yes/no

-Yes/no 1.
-Are you undertaking: a) any other NHS work? b) any other professional non NHS work? c) any other paid employment (Working Time Directive)?
-2. If yes, how many sessions and at what times?
+1. Are you undertaking:

+a) any other NHS work?

+b) any other professional non NHS work?

+c) any other paid employment

+(Working Time Directive)?

-Sign off and agreement
+Sign off and agreement Dentist name Signed (dentist)

-Dentist name

-Signed (dentist)